orgforge-ai/agentctl/docs/DESIGN.md

 # agentctl Design

+This document mixes current implementation details with intended direction.
+`agentctl` is still an early prototype, so treat this as design guidance rather than a stability guarantee for the CLI, config schema, or generated artifacts.

 ## Goal

 `agentctl` is a portable control plane for coding-agent harnesses such as Claude Code, OpenCode, Codex, and future runtimes.